Guam: Economy

 Guam's economy depends primarily on tourism, Department of Defense installations and locally owned businesses.
 Under the provisions of a special law by Congress, it is Guam's treasury rather than the U.S. treasury that receives the federal income taxes paid by local taxpayers, including military and civilian federal employees assigned to Guam.

 Tourism

-Lying in the western Pacific, Guam is a popular destination for Japanese tourists.
-Its tourist hub, Tumon, features over 20 large hotels, a Duty Free Shoppers Galleria, Pleasure Island district, indoor aquarium, Sandcastle Las Vegas–styled shows and other shopping and entertainment venues.
-It is a relatively short flight from Asia or Australia compared to Hawaii, with hotels and seven public golf courses accommodating over a million tourists per year.
+Guam, situated in the western Pacific, has long been a favored destination for tourists, particularly from Japan and South Korea.
+The island's tourism hub, Tumon, boasts over 20 large hotels, the Duty Free Shoppers Galleria, the Pleasure Island district, an indoor aquarium, Sandcastle Las Vegas–styled shows, and various shopping and entertainment venues.
+Additionally, Guam offers seven public golf courses, catering to a diverse range of visitors.

-75% of the tourists are Japanese.
-Guam also receives a sizable number of tourists from South Korea, the U.S., the Philippines, and Taiwan.
-Significant sources of revenue include duty-free designer shopping outlets, and the American-style malls: Micronesia Mall, Guam Premier Outlets, the Agana Shopping Center, and the world's largest Kmart.

-The economy had been stable since 2000 due to increased tourism.
-It was expected to stabilize with the transfer of U.S. Marine Corps' 3rd Marine Expeditionary Force, currently in Okinawa, Japan (approximately 8,000 Marines, along with their 10,000 dependents), to Guam between 2010 and 2015.
-However, the move was delayed until late 2020.
-The number of marines decreased to 5,000, with the move expected to be complete in 2025.